tfpublisher/terraform-provider-rabbitmq/website/docs/index.html.markdown

 ## Requirements

-The RabbitMQ management plugin must be enabled to use this provider.
+The RabbitMQ management plugin must be enabled on the server, to use this provider.
 You can enable the plugin by doing something similar to:

 ```